ethan-j-xu/Ethan_Xu_coding_challenge/README.md

 3. Hypothesis (Optional, but could make your write-up more cohesive)
 4. Methods (1 or more paragraphs, feel free to include different models you tried but emphasize on the model(s) you choose to report the results on)
 5. Results and Discussion (One or more paragraphs, include any results).
-6. Any outside resources that you use
+6. Any outside resources that you use (cite your sources!)

 Submit your write-up as a PDF.
 You can commit and push this file along with the rest of your code files!